 On the less positive side, being alone can be hard for this Helper (2), and they have a deep need to be desired.
 They can lose themselves in their drive for attention.

-For more information on Type 2 subtypes, I recommend Beatrice Chestnut’s book “The Complete Enneagram.”
+For more information on Enneagram Type 2 subtypes, I recommend Beatrice Chestnut’s book “The Complete Enneagram.”

 Learn more about Helper 2s in relationships in “The Nine Keys: A Guide Book To Unlock Your Relationships Using Kundalini Yoga and the Enneagram.”

-Tools to Relax the Habit of Attention for Type Twos
+Tools to Relax the Habit of Attention for Enneagram Type 2s

 This page is excerpted from Headstart from Happiness and The Nine Keys by Lynn Roulo.